Input elements hold references to their labels

 I never had a use case for this property, but I bet that accessibility linters use the labels

 property quite heavily to validate accessible forms.
 Label your input elements, friends!
-Labels are essential to make your forms accessible.
+They are essential to make your forms accessible.

 When creating forms, I prefer to place the input elements inside label elements because it increases the clickable area that will focus the input.